Lewis Jamieson: Clyde (loan)

 Jamieson was loaned to Scottish third tier club Clyde FC in March 2021.
 He played his debut match for the club on 20 March against East Fife, which they lost 1–3.

 Inverness Caledonian Thistle (loan)

 In July 2021 Jamieson was loaned for the 2021–22 season to Scottish Championship (second tier) club Inverness Caledonian Thistle.
 He made twelve appearances and scored three goals in all competitions for the club before being recalled by St Mirren on 25 January 2022.

 Clyde (2nd loan)

 On 25 January 2022, Jamieson returned to Clyde on loan until the end of the season, and would make his 2nd debut on the same day.

 Airdrieonians (loan)

 On 27 July 2022, Jamieson joined Airdrieonians on loan.

 After a successful loan stint in which he scored 8 goals in 20 appearances, Jamieson was recalled on 25 January 2023 by St Mirren.

+Raith Rovers (loan)

+On 22 August 2024, Jamieson joined Raith Rovers on loan until the end of the season.

+Sacramento Republic

+On 23 January 2025, Jamieson signed with second-tier US side Sacramento Republic ahead of their 2025 season in the USL Championship.